Most of Wall Street ticks higher following its 3-day skid

-NEW YORK — (AP) — Most U.S. stocks are ticking higher on Friday after a report showed that inflation is behaving roughly as economists expected, even if it's still high.
+NEW YORK — (AP) — Most U.S. stocks are rising Friday after a report showed that inflation is behaving roughly as economists expected, even if it's still high.

-The S&P 500 rose 0.2% and was on track for its first gain in four days.
-The Dow Jones Industrial Average was up 206 points, or 0.4%, as of 10:15 a.m.
-Eastern time, and the Nasdaq composite was 0.1% lower.
-They're all near their all-time highs set at the start of the week.
+The S&P 500 added 0.2%, as four out of every five stocks within the index climbed.
+The Dow Jones Industrial Average was up 211 points, or 0.5%, as of 11:45 a.m.
+Eastern time, and the Nasdaq composite was 0.1% lower because of drops for a handful of influential Big Tech stocks.
+All three indexes are near their all-time highs set at the start of the week.

 That offered some hope that the Fed could continue cutting interest rates in order to give the economy a boost.
 That's critical for Wall Street because it's already sent U.S. stocks on a blistering run to records from a low in April in large part because of expectations for a string of rate cuts.

-The Fed just delivered its first cut of the year last week, and officials had penciled in more through the end of next year.
-But Fed Chair Jerome Powell also warned that plans may have to change quickly.
+The Fed just delivered its first rate cut of the year last week, and officials had penciled in more through the end of next year.
+Fed Chair Jerome Powell has warned, though, that plans may have to change quickly.
 That's because cuts to rates carry the risk of worsening inflation.

 Details were sparse about the coming tariffs, as is often the case with Trump’s pronouncements made on his social media network.
 That left analysts unsure of their ultimate effects, and the announcement created ripples in the U.S. stock market instead of huge waves.

-U.S. pharmaceutical companies nudged higher.
-Eli Lilly rose 0.7%, and Pfizer added 0.3%.
+Big U.S. pharmaceutical companies nudged higher.
+Eli Lilly rose 0.9%, and Pfizer added 0.2%.

 Several companies that sell home furnishings, which could be hurt by higher prices for imports, swung between gains and losses.
-Williams-Sonoma went from an initial loss of 2.5% to a modest gain and back to a loss of 1.3%, for example.
-RH sank 2% following a similar back and forth.
+Williams-Sonoma went from an initial loss of 2.5% to a modest gain and back to a loss of 1.1%, for example.
+RH dropped 3.8% following a similar back and forth.

-On the losing end of Wall Street was Costco Wholesale, which dropped 3% even though it reported a stronger profit for the latest quarter than analysts expected.
+On the losing end of Wall Street was Costco Wholesale, which fell 1.9% even though it reported a stronger profit for the latest quarter than analysts expected.
 Renewal rates for its membership slowed a touch, while an important measure of underlying revenue growth at its stores fell short of analysts’ expectations.

 In stock markets abroad, indexes rose in Europe after slumping in Asia.